 “After graduation, I was able to find work in my field immediately.
 With everything I learned and experienced at VCU as a Dance major, it was easy for me to dive right into being a teacher and choreographer.”

-Primary components include disciplined training and concentration in the medium of modern dance and a diverse range of technical training and performance opportunities.
+Primary components include disciplined training and concentration in the medium of modern/contemporary dance and a diverse range of technical training and performance opportunities.
 Within the technique track, students must acquire technical information and integrate it into performance.
 The primary concern in the study of technique is enhancement of student performance capacities — qualitatively, expressively and kinesthetically.
 Classes include modern/contemporary, ballet, partnering, jazz, salsa, West African, ballroom, hip hop, yoga, Pilates, and additional topics on a periodic basis, such as Capoeira.

 Students have an opportunity to develop their choreographic potential in seven semesters of creative track work.
 From improvisation to the senior project, students are exposed to sources, elements and processes from which they develop their own creative voice.
 Both traditional and experimental processes are explored, including but not limited to: improvisation, structural forms inspired by sound, visual arts, text, kinesthetic awareness, chance forms, non-traditional spaces and music compositions.
 The Department of Dance and Choreography considers the creative track a highly evolved component of the B.F.A. degree.

-Dance practice and theory are interwoven in interesting and exciting ways throughout the VCU Dance curriculum.
+Dance practice and theory are interwoven in interesting and exciting ways throughout the VCUarts Dance curriculum.
 Students physically learn examples of non-Western dance forms while studying the history and context in courses such as Dance in World Cultures and African American Presence in American Dance.
 Students learn about trends in dance through Dance History, Dance Criticism, and project-specific courses such as Dance, Design, and Social Justice.
-Theories of teaching are introduced, discussed and practiced through student Teaching Methods for Dance.
+Theories of teaching are introduced, discussed and practiced through Teaching Methods for Dance.